cBioLab/BiORAM-SGX/README.md

 # Acknowledgement
-We thank Ao Sakurai for fruitful discussions.
+We thank Mr.Ao Sakurai for fruitful discussions.